bhavani77/hello-world/README.md

 # hello-world
-My first github repository for understandingt the basics.
+My first github repository for understanding the basics.